How to Use Openfit on Your Apple Watch

 How to Set Up Openfit on Your Apple Watch

-First things first: You’ll need to use your phone for the setup process.
-Apple Watch is currently only compatible with iOS devices, and to set up the Openfit app on your watch, you need to be using an iPhone.
+First things first: Apple Watch is only compatible with iOS devices, so to set up the Openfit app on your watch, you’ll need to use an iPhone.
 (If you’re an Android user, you won’t be able to use the Apple Watch, but you can still install the Openfit app on your phone and enjoy all its handy in-app features.)

 1. Add the Apple Watch app to your phone.

 If your Apple Watch is brand new, you’ll need to start by setting up the Apple Watch app on your phone.
 In the watch app, you’ll be able to adjust your settings and install apps such as — you guessed it — Openfit.
 If you need help setting up your watch, follow the step-by-step instructions from Apple Support.